-A new set of Strategic Objectives have been set for the period 2017-20 which reflect the current educational climate and the needs of the school.
-These objectives have been influenced significantly by changes to assessment at all Key Stages, new measures of school performance and the changing post-16 landscape in the area.
-The continuing development of a multi academy trust (MAT) is also a key consideration in future plans for the Academy.
+A new set of Strategic Objectives have been set for the period 2018-21 which reflect the current educational climate and the needs of the school.
+The objectives have been influenced significantly by changes to assessment at all key stages, new measures of school performance and the changing post-16 landscape in the area.

-Strategic Objectives (2017-20) Leadership and Management To improve students outcomes by maintaining a culture of high expectations, aspirations, ambition and achievement for all students and staff Teaching Learning and Assessment To improve further the quality of teaching and learning through the cultivation, widening and embedding of outstanding practice across the school so that it is consistently the best it can be.
+Strategic Objectives (2017-20) Leadership and Management To improve students outcomes by maintaining a culture of high expectations, aspirations, ambition and achievement for all students and staff Teaching Learning and Assessment To further improve the quality of teaching and learning through the cultivation, widening and embedding of outstanding practice across the school so that it is consistently the best it can be.
 Personal Development, Behaviour and Wellbeing To ensure that all students become confident, resilient and self-assured learners and to ensure their spiritual, moral, social and cultural development equips them to be caring and active citizens both within school and modern Britain Outcomes To improve student outcomes for identified groups by ensuring that students from all key groups make substantial and sustained progress, developing excellent skills and knowledge, given their different starting points.
-6 th Form To ensure sustainable and high quality 16-19 provision for all students School Organisation To lead the school into a MAT that secures educational standards, preserves our values and ethos and leads to financial stability in the future
+6 th Form To ensure sustainable and high quality 16-19 provision for all students School Organisation To lead the school in a way that secures educational standards, preserves our values and ethos and leads to financial stability in the future.

-In order to deliver against the strategic objectives, the trust have established a set of Operational Priorities for 2017-20.
-These most pressing of these for 2017-18 are:
+In order to deliver against the strategic objectives, the trust have established a set of Operational Priorities for 2018-21.
+These most pressing of these for 2018-19 are: